top of page

 Uli uma pake' 4-wheel drive anih

-Roads to Kayan longhouses in the Baram generally, are still dirt roads.
-These roads were constructed by the timber companies to gain access to their oil palm plantations.
-Most of the roads ran through areas where Indigenous peoples are located and are very important for bringing accessibility to nearby towns of Marudi and Miri.
+The roads to Kayan longhouses in the Baram are generally still dirt roads.
+They were originally constructed by timber companies to access their oil palm plantations.
+Most of these roads pass through areas inhabited by Indigenous communities and are crucial for providing access to the nearby towns of Marudi and Miri.

 Nunih nah gaya alan tam tei ha uma aru.
 Alan anih usi alan kenan pelitah.
 Alan camp anih kurin tam Kayan.
 Alan besa nunih nah aleng tam pake' avan tam te' ha pasen Maludi dahin Miri.